Ianis Stoica

-Ianis Ilie Stoica (/ro/; born 8 December 2002) is a Romanian professional footballer who plays as a forward or a winger for Primeira Liga club Estrela Amadora.
+Ianis Ilie Stoica (/ro/; born 8 December 2002) is a Romanian professional footballer who plays as a forward or winger for Primeira Liga club Estrela da Amadora.

 After progressing through the youth systems of Petrolul Ploiești and SC Freiburg, Stoica made his senior debut for FCSB in 2017, aged 14.
 He spent the next seasons on loan at various Liga I and Liga II clubs, before joining Hermannstadt in 2024.
 The following year, he moved abroad for the first time by signing with Portuguese team Estrela Amadora.

 Internationally, Stoica played for Romania from under-16 up to under-21 level, and represented the latter side at the 2025 UEFA European Championship.

 Club career

 Early career

 Stoica started his career in 2009 in the academy of Petrolul Ploiești, the same year his father Pompiliu signed a professional contract with the club.
 He left Petrolul in 2016 when it folded, and then had a six-month spell with SC Freiburg in Germany before returning to his country with FCSB, also a former club of his father.